This year’s series of panels will chaired by Matt Posner – Axonal Networks, Canada.

 Dr. George O. Dwapanyin, University of St Andrews, United Kingdom

-Dr. Fabian Ruf, ZEISS, Germany.
+Dr. Fabian Ruf, Helping Hands Network, Germany

 Panel Description: